mathjax/MathJax/mathjax/docs/rst/queues.rst

 its actions, both internally, and with external programs, like javascript code that you may write as part of dynamic web pages.
-Because many actions in MathJax (like loading files) operate asynchornously, MathJax needs a way to coordinate those actions so that they occur in the right order.
+Because many actions in MathJax (like loading files) operate asynchronously, MathJax needs a way to coordinate those actions so that they occur in the right order.
 The `MathJax.Callback.Queue` object provides that mechanism.